larsfriese/swed-fra-uas/worksheets/answers_sheet2.md

     - Here a more event based style is used.
 The nodes only now of each other because approaching nodes trigger an event to tell other nodes they are in range

 ## Excercise 4
-Suggest an architectural pattern for the following software systems.
-Why would you recommend this pattern here?

 1. A whistleblowing system on the internet.
    - bus-system, so event-oriented architecture: whistleblowers publish to an anonymous bus,